jcotton42/ficdl/README.md

 # ficdl

+This project has been archived, as FFN's CloudFlare settings break it, it is left up for academic purposes.

+---

 A Python app for taking stories from fanfic sites and turning them into eBooks for a more comfortable reading experience.

 ## Usage